Jeffalltogether/naive_bayes/README.md

-# Naive Baayes Classifier
+# Naive Bayes Classifier
-This is a Python implementation of a Naive Bayes Classifier that has two important features:
+This is a Python implementation of a Naive Bayes Classifier that has two useful attributes:

 1. continuous features can be merged with multinomial features; and
 2. missing data in both the output class and input features will be handled without error.